arnor-sigurdsson/EIR/docs/tutorials/03_sequence_tutorial.rst

 the moderately active class, we see:

 .. raw:: html
-   :file: tutorial_files/03_sequence_tutorial/b_Anticancer_peptides/figures/tutorial_03b_sequence_199_mod._active_mixing.html
+   :file: tutorial_files/03_sequence_tutorial/b_Anticancer_peptides/figures/tutorial_03b_single_sample_mod._active_example.html

 :raw-html:`<br />`

-As we saw in the token importance figure,
+As we can see in the token importance figure,
-K does indeed seem to have a positive influence towards the moderately active properties of the peptide.
+K and L indeed seem to have a positive influence towards the moderately active properties of the peptide.
 Interestingly (but perhaps not surprisingly), the effect seems to depend on the context.
 In some cases,